 HP states that business continuity should begin within the organization, which entails ironing out telecommuting strategies.
 Once everyone on the team is fully equipped with the tools, connectivity, and coaching to communicate effectively with one another, they can then set out to do the work they need to do.

-In this case, here are five fail-proof ways to reduce customer churn:
+In this case, here are five fail-proof ways to reduce customer churn or improve customer retention.

 Do not take onboarding for granted

 Reducing churn starts from the onset of customers choosing your product or service.
 First impressions matter, and you need to begin with an impactful onboarding process.
 This sets the stage for customers seeing the value of your product or service to their own business.

 You will get to align your offering with their specific goals, and this personalization gives them a better customer experience as they will sense that you are also willing to help them make the most out of what you are giving them.

 Communication is a two-way street, and to communicate proactively means that you do not wait for customers to reach out first.
 As a SaaS business, your primary modes of communication are through email, phone calls, or live chats on your site.

 Data analytics will help you determine which avenue is best to meet customers where they are.
 Giving customers a subtle nudge reminds them of your presence, and also introduces them to other features they may not have been aware of, or have simply forgotten about.